-- On July 15, 2019 the European Council approved an agreement to establish a duty-free tariff rate quote (TRQ) exclusively for the United States.
-Under the agreement, American ranchers will have an initial TRQ of 18,500 metric tons annually, valued at approximately \$220 million.
-Over seven years, the TRQ will grow to 35,000 metric tons valued at approximately \$420 million.
-American ranchers will be guaranteed a bigger share of Europe's beef market, with annual duty-free exports expected to grow from \$150 million (or 13,000 metric tons) currently to \$420 million (or 35,000 metric tons) when the agreement is fully implemented.
+- On July 15, 2019 the European Council approved an agreement to establish a duty-free tariff rate quote (TRQ) exclusively for the United States for High Quality Beef ("HQB").
+HQB includes a restriction on hormones and must be third party verified.
+Under the agreement, US ranchers are guaranteed an increasingly larger share of Europe's beef market annually, with annual duty-free exports.
+The annual quota will increase from 18,500 metric tons beginning in 2020, growing annually, then stabilizing at 35,000 metric tons in 2026 and beyond.
+For 2023, American ranchers have a TRQ of 27,800 metric tons annually, compared to 17,200 metric tons annually for all other eligible countries.
 We believe the EU quota will continue to fuel demand for non-hormone treated cattle ("NHTC"). - Effective February 19, 2019, the USDA released a rule establishing the new national mandatory bioengineered (BE) food disclosure standard (NBFDS or Standard).
-The new Standard requires food manufacturers, importers, and other entities that label foods for retail sale to disclose information about BE food and BE food ingredients.
-As of January 1, 2022, all food manufacturers must comply with the new Standard.
-Our work as a Technical Administrator for the Non-GMO Project enables brands to have confidence that their products will align with the new Standard. - The Animal Disease Traceability Rule promulgated by the USDA primarily covers beef cattle 18 months of age or older.
+The Standard requires food manufacturers, importers, and other entities that label foods for retail sale to disclose information about BE food and BE food ingredients.
+As of January 1, 2022, all food manufacturers must comply with the Standard.
+Our work as a Technical Administrator for the Non-GMO Project enables brands to have confidence that their products will align with the Standard. - The Animal Disease Traceability ("ADT") Rule promulgated by the USDA primarily covers beef cattle 18 months of age or older.
 Under the final rule, unless specifically exempted, livestock moved interstate must be officially identified and accompanied by an interstate certificate of veterinary inspection or other documentation, such as owner-shipper statements or brand certificates.
 Although animal disease traceability does not prevent disease, an efficient and accurate traceability system reduces the number of animals and response time involved in a disease investigation.
+Our traceability solutions and EID tags can track animals from birth to slaughter using technology that offers a comprehensive solution that meets and/or exceeds the USDA's ADT Rule.